Karen O says Jimmy Iovine hoped she'd be the next Gwen Stefani

 The conversation then turned to O’s past concern about “Gwenomics”, a term she’s said to have used in relation to the No Doubt singer’s pivot into a solo pop career with ‘Love.
 Angel.
 Music.
 Baby’ (2004).

 “I don’t remember saying ‘Gwenomics’, but maybe,” O responded.
+“It sounds like I could’ve come up with that term.

 She continued: “Jimmy Iovine was hoping I would be the next Gwen.
 But I wasn’t.
 In my own way, I carved out something for myself.
 But I didn’t deliver on the goods as far as that major-label expectation was concerned.”